skit-ai/speech-recognition/docs/rpc_reference/StreamingRecognize.md

 `rpc StreamingRecognize`([StreamingRecognizeRequest](#streamingrecognizerequest))` returns `([StreamingRecognizeResponse](#streamingrecognizeresponse))

 Performs bidirectional streaming speech recognition: receive results while sending audio.
-This method is only available via the gRPC API (not REST).
+This method is only available via the gRPC API (not REST API).

 ## StreamingRecognizeRequest
 The top-level message sent by the client for the StreamingRecognize method.
 Multiple StreamingRecognizeRequest messages are sent.
 The first message must contain a `streaming_config` message and must not contain `audio_content`.
 All subsequent messages must contain audio_content and must not contain a streaming_config message.